AliKarami/interview-tasks/referral/README.md

 These are the project specifications:

-1. Your application should provide a REST API that returns the referral code of a user by getting thier `user_id`
+1. Your application should provide a REST API that returns the referral code of a user by getting their `user_id`
 2. Referral code of a user is constant, and each user has only one referral code
 3. Your application should provide a REST API for submitting a referral by getting a new user's id and a referral code.
 4. You should prevent fraud.
 Each user can submit only one referral code